lsrdg/tatoeba-karini/README.md

 ## Roadmap

-You can the follow the [milestones of the project](https://github.com/lsrdg/tatoeba-karini/milestones).
+You can follow the [milestones of the project](https://github.com/lsrdg/tatoeba-karini/milestones).

 **Short term**: until `v0.1`, the focus will be on improving what already